Early-Stage Prostate Cancer

 - Often used in combination with hormone therapy if cancer cells have spread beyond the prostate to nearby tissues (Stage T3) or if the cancer is an intermediate risk (PSA 10-20 ng/ml, Gleason 7, T2B)

 - May be used for pain relief in prostate cancer that is no longer responding to hormone therapy and has spread to other tissues in the body, primarily bones (Stage M+)

 - External Beam Radiation Therapy (EBRT): radiation is generated and administered by a machine outside the body, usually in brief daily sessions for several weeks.

-- Intensity-Modulated Radiation Therapy (IMRT) minimizes radiation damage to normal tissues by using a large number of narrow beams rather than a single wide beam thereby allowing for greater control of the dose of radiation.
+- Intensity-Modulated Radiation Therapy (IMRT) minimizes radiation damage to normal tissues by using many narrow beams rather than a single wide beam, thereby allowing for greater control of the dose of radiation.

 - 3-Dimensional Conformal Radiation Therapy (3DCRT) treatment allows closer targeting of the prostate gland.
 Uncontrolled studies suggest better outcomes with IMRT compared to 3dCRT; however, definitive proof is lacking at this time.

 - CyberKnife Robotic System is a non-invasive treatment option for prostate cancer that has the ability to deliver targeted and destructive doses of radiation from almost any angle to the body.
 It tracks tumor motion and automatically corrects the aim of the treatment beam when movement is detected.
 Studies have not determined if it offers clear clinical advantages.
 Additional information at http://www.cyberknife.com/